ChaoGlenXu/Hua-Rong-Dao-Puzzle-solver-AI-Project-using-serveral-different-AI-algorithms-in-Python/README.md

 This is an AI project that I implemented in Python.
 I used 3 different AI alogrithm to solve this puzzle game called Hua Rong Dao.
-The Three algorithm are : Depth First Search Algorithm, A Star Alorithm, and Manhattan Distance heuristic Algorithm
+The Three algorithm are : Depth First Search Algorithm, A Star Alorithm, and Manhattan Distance heuristic Algorithm This project will output and output files that contains a optimal path to the solution

 I completed this project in Feburary 2023